dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 For example, suppose that each department has 10 related courses.
 Eager loading of all related data would result in just a single (join) query and a single round trip to the DB.
 A separate query for courses for each department would result in 11 round trips to the DB.
 The extra round trips to the DB are especially expensive when latency is high.
 Cloud environments can have high DB access latency.

 In some scenarios, separate queries is more efficient.
 Eager loading of all related data might cause a complex join to be generated.
 SQL Server might not be able to process a complex join efficiently.
 If only a subset of related data needs to be accessed, separate queries might perform better.
 Eager loading loads all related data, and the extra data fetching may cost more than separate queries.
+As a general guideline, minimize round trips to the DB for best performance.
 Testing is required in order to find the optimal approach.

 ## Create a Courses page that displays department name